Harold Stassen: Presidential politics (1944–1964)

 In the first two rounds of balloting, Stassen finished third behind Dewey, the front runner, and Robert Taft.
 After the second round, Stassen and Taft bowed out and Dewey was selected unanimously as the nominee on the next ballot.
 In all Republican conventions since 1948, the nominee has been selected on the first ballot.

-He was elected to the American Philosophical Society in 1949.
+Stassen was elected to the American Philosophical Society in 1949.
+Stassen attended "the notorious State Department Policy Conference of October 1949" which although initially not designated secret was given that moniker which Stassen objected to and insisted his contributions were recorded, which was granted.
+In later Senate testimony he claimed there was a prevailing bias in opposition to his own view on Asiatic policy and ultimately that they, including Philip Caryl Jessup, Owen Lattimore and Lawrence Kaelter Rosinger, were undermining the free-world by pursuing the communist line.

-Stassen's home-state delegation played a key role in the 1952 Republican contest when, over his objection, his delegates were released to Dwight D. Eisenhower.
+His home-state delegation played a key role in the 1952 Republican contest when, over his objection, his delegates were released to Dwight D. Eisenhower.
 This swing helped Eisenhower to defeat Robert A. Taft on the first ballot.
-He served in the Eisenhower Administration, filling posts including director of the Mutual Security Administration (foreign aid) and Special Assistant to the President for Disarmament.
+Stassen served in the Eisenhower Administration, filling posts including director of the Mutual Security Administration (foreign aid) and Special Assistant to the President for Disarmament.
 During this period, he held cabinet rank and led a quixotic effort (perhaps covertly encouraged by Eisenhower, who had reservations about Richard Nixon's maturity for the presidency) to "dump Nixon" at the 1956 Republican National Convention.